Billingegroup/group_git_workflow/README.md

    The first step fetches any upstream changes to your local computer but doesn't apply them.
 If there is a serious conflict though things get more complicated.
+   If the conflict is complicated and you are not sure if you can solve the conflict with pure `git` commands, you can always do `git rebase --abort` to abort the process and revert to the status before rebasing.
-   The rebase process with conflict resolution is much easier with `PyCharm` where the process is explained in the [PyCharm documentation](https://www.jetbrains.com/help/pycharm/apply-changes-from-one-branch-to-another.html) or even better, you can reference our documentation below (Step 7).
+   The rebase process with conflict resolution is much easier with `PyCharm`, for situations with serious conflicts, you can reference to **Step 7: Rebase** section below.

 1. After your PR is pulled in.
 You can delete your local branch and stay nice and organized.